 This is the year for visiting Chile…

-Winning the title of World’s Leading Green Destination, 2022 is is the time to discover the people, culture and outstanding natural places of South America’s most diverse and extraordinary country.
+Winning the title of South America’s leading adventure tourism destination, 2023 is is the time to discover the people, culture and outstanding natural places of South America’s most diverse and extraordinary country.

-To get planning your trip, access expert travel tips and inspiration by heading over to my collection of articles about Chile, sign up to the Worldly Adventurer newsletter or buy my new guidebook, Moon Chile.
+To get planning your trip, access expert travel tips and inspiration by reading this guide to unmissable activities to try in Chile, before heading over to my collection of articles about Chile, sign up to the Worldly Adventurer newsletter or buy my guidebook, Moon Chile.